tmtk75/jumly/README.md

 JUMLY is a JavaScript library.
 Using JUMLY, you can easily embed UML diagram on your HTML document.
-All are just two in order to use JUMLY.
+All you need are just two in order to use JUMLY.

 - Text editor you get used to use.
 - Modern browser like WebKit-base brwoser and Opera.